ashdavies/talks/whats-new-in-firebase/index.md

 // Distributed SDK
 compile "com.google.firebase:firebase-core:9.8.0"
 compile "com.google.firebase:firebase-auth:9.8.0"
+compile "com.google.firebase:firebase-database:9.8.0"
+compile "com.google.firebase:firebase-crash:9.8.0"
 compile "com.google.firebase:firebase-config:9.8.0"
-compile "com.google.firebase:firebase-crash:9.8.0"
-compile "com.google.firebase:firebase-database:9.8.0"
 ```

 ^
-- All the functionality was provided with a single SDK
-- Google have broken these down into individual modular components
 - The original Firebase SDK only provides auth and database
+- Broken these down into individual modular components
-- tightly coupled to each other, now you specify each of the components you want to include
+- Choose which you want to include in your project
+- Analytics not included separately but in core (2k)

+---

+^
+- Firebase Admin SDK / API
 - Configuration provided by google-play-services.json

 ---